-I've had my stoma for exactly one year today and up until two weeks ago everything had gone smoothly.
-I had no issues at all.
-Then I began to feel unwell.
+I've had my stoma for exactly one year today and up until two weeks ago, everything first started had no issues at all.
+Then, I began to feel unwell.

 Getting a urine sample

 Now this would be the first time I had attempted to get a urine sample direct from my stoma.
 You "cannot" take a sample of urine direct from your bag as it will always test positive for infection due to a part of the bowel being used to make your stoma.
 So how was I going to get a sample?
 I needed to get the sample directly from my stoma.

 So I drank about a pint of water.
 I waited around 15 minutes and got a small plastic measuring jug that I had previously sterilized with boiling water and I headed to the bathroom.
 I removed my bag and got into the shower.
 I gently pressed around the stoma area and hey ho my little Winnie began to pee.

 The urine was collected directly into the jug and I could then pour into the sample bottle to take to the doctor's office for testing.
 I felt quite pleased with myself that I had got a sample with relative ease.

 I gave the sample to my doctor for analysis and would await the results in a couple of days time.
 It was a day later that, I began to get terrible stomach pains and feelings of wanting to vomit.
 Now, this sickness terrified me as I had never been ill while having a stoma.

 I had heard that you needed to be very careful not to "wrench" around the stoma area as this could cause a hernia.
 I began to think, "What could I do to protect my little stoma?"
 If indeed I began to vomit.